nodatime/nodatime/www/developer/tzdb-file-format.md

 In both cases, the format starts with the zone ID (as a string) and then a 1-byte flag to indicate the type.

 Fixed time zones (which have a single [`ZoneInterval`](noda-type://NodaTime.TimeZones.ZoneInterval) covering the whole of time).
-The flag value for a fixed zone is 1, and the remaining data is simply the offset.
+The flag value for a fixed zone is `1`, and the remaining data is simply the offset.
 (The name of the zone interval is always just the ID of the time zone.)

-Everything else, represented as a `PrecalculatedDateTimeZone` - a number of abutting `ZoneIntervals` from the start of time until either the end of time, or some stable period where a pair of rules governing when daylight saving time starts and stops continues until the end of time.
+Everything else is represented as a `PrecalculatedDateTimeZone` - a number of abutting `ZoneIntervals` from the start of time until either the end of time, or some stable period where a pair of rules governing when daylight saving time starts and stops continues until the end of time.
 This final stable period is the "tail zone" - and is optional, as a zone which ends in a fixed offset can simply represent that as a final zone interval to the end of time.

-The flag value for a precalculated zone is 2, and the remaining data is:
+The flag value for a precalculated zone is `2`, and the remaining data is:

 - The number of precalculated zone intervals as a `count`
 - The zone intervals themselves, each of which has a format of: